 He serves clients in all phases of commercial and residential development, including acquisitions and dispositions, construction contract preparation and negotiation, leasing, and litigation.
 His construction and real estate clients include project owners, developers, private equity firms, public agencies, general contractors, subcontractors, and material suppliers.
 He also provides risk management advice and insurance recovery services to a wide range of clients across many industries.
 His litigation practice focuses on the resolution of commercial disputes, including breach of contract, torts, insurance coverage, construction and design, real estate, and partnership and shareholder disputes.

-He is a regular and sought-after speaker and author on insurance and construction issues across the county.
+He is a regular and sought-after speaker and author on insurance and construction issues across the country.
 He has served as vice-chair for the American Bar Association, Property Insurance Law Committee, a national group dedicated to the education and development of first-party insurance law, and contributed annually to the Tort Trial & Insurance Practice Law Journal’s publication tracking the development of insurance law.
 He is the author of the Oregon State Bar’s BarBooks Insurance Law chapter on personal and advertising injury coverage.

-Nick Thede is an insurance recovery litigator who represents policyholders in complex insurance coverage disputes.
+Nick is an insurance recovery litigator who represents policyholders in complex insurance coverage disputes.
 He has advised clients in a wide variety of insurance disputes, including claims and lawsuits arising under commercial general liability, professional liability, directors and officers, employee dishonesty, and commercial and residential property insurance policies.
 Nick has successfully represented clients in claims, trials, arbitrations, and appeals, and has obtained numerous favorable settlements for his clients.

 He has successfully represented commercial property owners, multi-family property owners, homeowners’ associations, and residential property owners seeking coverage under their property insurance policies.
 In addition, Nick has secured coverage for contractors, developers, and other corporations under their liability policies.
 He also has substantial experience litigating claims for insurance “bad faith” and recovery of attorney fees on behalf of his clients.
 Nick has also represented clients in intellectual property litigation, including patent, trademark, copyright, and trade secret matters.
 Given this experience, Nick is uniquely qualified to represent policyholders seeking insurance benefits for loss concerning intellectual property rights and cybersecurity breaches.